Kazi-Sher/kazi-sher.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I work at the intersection of magnetic levitation, rotordynamics, and control systems: building rotating machinery and open-source computational tools for modeling, optimization, and validation.
+I work at the intersection of magnetic levitation, rotordynamics, and control systems, building rotating machinery and open-source computational tools for modeling, optimization, and validation.

 My recent work at [Sabanci University](https://www.sabanciuniv.edu/en){:target="_blank" rel="noopener noreferrer"} proposed a systematic design framework and manufactured an active magnetic bearing (AMB) micro-milling spindle.